conjohnerton/conjohnerton.github.io/pages/posts/gotta-go-fast.md

 Well I'll be honest, at first it felt like suffering.
 My body would scream out "EAT BREAKFAST DAMN YOU".
 However, it's now habitual.
 I don't feel *hungry* like I did before.
 In fact, my relationship with hunger has dramatically changed: it's more of an awareness than a compulsion.
 I am comfortable being hungry for a little while and less apt to become hangry.
 Not only have I become more in control of _when_ I eat but I've also become more in control about _what_ I eat.
 I think this is the kind of thing that meditation does to the mind.
 I guess fasting could be considered meditative then.

 Overall, I feel GREAT.
-That sounds dis-ingenuine but I'm serious.
+That sounds disingenuous but I'm serious.

 I feel like IF resulted in a few benefits: